What if I told you that all the previous posts in the Design 101 series could make you money?

 One of the most important actions you can take now is to be sure that your marketing is consistent over time.
 Because once your customer knows who you are, you build trust by presenting a cohesive brand every time your customer interacts with you: now, next month and next year.

 Each client has a particular style.
-Over time, I implement their style in everything I do for them.
-If you pick up a piece I designed for a client three years ago, it will look similar to something I designed last week.
+Over time, I implemented their style in everything I did for them.
+If you picked up a piece I designed for a client three years ago, it will look similar to something I designed last week.
 You’ll be able to tell both marketing pieces came from the same organization.

 How do I do that?

 It’s easy, really.
 You make decisions once, up front, about your organization’s graphic style, and then… (drum roll, please)… you write them down.

 You write down your official typefaces, your colors (both the web and print versions), paper stocks you prefer, the measurements of the content area in your web site, what can and cannot be done with your logo.
 Write down every detail, and keep it in a file where you can easily access it.

 It’s called a Graphic Style Guide if you want to be precise, but I like to think of it as a cheat sheet.

 You can use a cheat sheet like this for your business, too.
 Keep track of your “official” colors, typefaces, and more, and you’ll find that your marketing materials will be faster and easier to create, and more effective, too.

 You’ll foster comfort among your customers, because over time your company will present itself consistently.
 And your business will grow, because your audience will trust your company.